 Constant Contact offers a free trial for 60 days and allows you to import up to 100 unique contacts.
-Base features are offered until the trial expires, at which point you can select between Constant Contact’s Email and Email Plus plans.
-Plus includes automation, event marketing, A/B testing, additional user access, surveys, polls and more.
+Base features are offered until the trial expires, at which point you can select between the Email and Email Plus plans.
+Both are priced based on the size of your contact list, starting at $20 or $45 a month, respectively, at the time of this writing.
+Both include unlimited sends, customizable templates, reporting, and other basic features.
+The Plus plan also includes automation, event marketing, A/B testing, additional user access, surveys, and polls.

 Email Templates and Design Features

-Incorporating your company’s brand and style in your email communications is important to keep consistency in your advertising efforts.
-Both Constant Contact and Mailchimp have customizable templates that allow you to integrate your brand colors, fonts, and more, in an easy way.
+Incorporating your company’s brand and style in your email communications maintains consistency in your digital marketing.
+Both Constant Contact and Mailchimp offer customizable templates that allow you to integrate your brand colors, fonts, and more, without extensive design knowledge.
 Both platforms allow you to save your templates for re-use at a later time, saving you time and making it easy for any team member to jump in and work on your email communications.

 Constant Contact design features: